 - Lightly cover the dough with a kitchen towel while it rises.

-This is the best cinnamon roll recipe ever, and it can be made ahead of time.
+Perfect for Christmas morning or any holiday, these are the best cinnamon rolls ever, and they can be made ahead of time.

 - Cover the prepared cinnamon rolls in a greased 9×13-inch dish with plastic wrap and refrigerate for up to 24 hours.

-- When you’re ready to bake the rolls, remove them from the fridge and remove the plastic wrap.
-With the oven off, cover the rolls with a clean kitchen towel and place a bowl or pan of very hot water in the oven to allow them to rise.
+- When you’re ready to bake the rolls the next morning, remove them from the fridge and remove the plastic wrap.
+With the oven off, cover the rolls with a clean kitchen towel and place a bowl or pan of very hot water in the oven for the first rise.

 - Bake according to the recipe instructions.

-Did you enjoy these Homemade Cinnamon Rolls?
-Leave a rating and a comment below.
+Did you enjoy this Cinnamon Roll Recipe?
+Leave a rating and comment below.

 Equipment